MikeDombo/Stock_Backtester/README.md

 Instead of parenthesis, use brackets ([, ]).
 Parenthesis only work for the boolean, not for math.

+### Array Variables
+Some variables support array-type indexing for history.
+That means you can check the variable values for previous days.
+A query like
+`date:days_of_history >= 5 && stock:price:5 < 30` will select stocks whose price was less than 30 5 days ago.
+An index of 0 is today.
+Indexes greater than 0 go back in history.
+Indexes less than 0 are not supported because you cannot trade based on future information.

+All array variable conditions must be combined with `date:days_of_history` by '&&' like the example above because there is a time when no history is available.
+The days_of_history condition must come first so that the array variable is not evaluated.
+If you neglect to include this, the program will crash.

 ### Supported Variables
 #### Stock Variables
 - "stock" or "stock:symbol" - Is the stock symbol.
 Can be checked for equality or membership, not inequality or arithmetic.
 - "stock:open_price" - The openning price for the stock on the current day.
+Supports array indexing.
 - "stock:close_price" - The closing price for the stock on the current day.
 This is the price that will be used as the purchase price.
+Supports array indexing.
 - "stock:price" - Same as close_price.
+Supports array indexing.
 - "stock:buy_price" - The price paid to buy the stock.
 Only to be used for sell conditions, not buy conditions.
 - "stock:owned" - Boolean, true when the stock is owned.
 To be used in future versions.
 Currenly it works, but is essentially pointless.
 - "stock:increase_rank" - The rank of this stock in descending order, ordered by percent change in the current day. i.e. a stock with an increase_rank of 0 had the greatest increase by percent for that day.
+Supports array indexing.
 - "stock:decrease_rank" - The rank of this stock in ascending order, ordered by percent change in the current day. i.e. a stock with a decrease_rank of 0 had the greatest decrease by percent for that day.
+Supports array indexing.
 - "stock:change_percent" - The decimal percentage change for thist stock for today.
 Decimal percent means that 10% will be 0.1.
+Supports array indexing.

 #### Date Variables
 - "date" or "date:today" - Today's date in Unix epoch time.
+- "date:days_of_history" - Number of days of previous data available for the stock, (i.e. days since the stock was listed).
+To be used with array variables.
 - "date:buy" - The Unix epoch time that the stock was purchased (if it was).
 Only to be used for sell conditions, not buy conditions.
 - "date:day_of_week" - Today's day of the week as an integer from 1 to 7, where 1 is Monday.
 - "date:month" - The month that today is in.
 1 is January.